citelao/cse132-site/_guides/intro-to-circuits.md

 It's important to think about this law for a little bit if it doesn't make immediate intuitive sense.

-The *resistance* bit of the equation is pretty easy to grok.
+The *resistance* bit of the equation is pretty easy to make sense of.
 More resistance?
 More energy needed.
 Less resistance?
 Less energy.
 The *current* bit threw me for a while, so I'm going to focus on that.

 Imagine two elevators lifting people a very long distance (high resistance).
 One can move 500 people in one trip (high current), and the other only moves 1 person at a time (low current).
 Which one should require the most energy to run a given trip?
 Clearly the larger elevator.